IBM/community-automation/ansible/request-ocs-common-play/README.md

-# Ansible Playbook for installing Openshift Container Storage on AWS, VMware and Fyre OCP+Beta Clusters
+# Ansible Playbook for installing Openshift Container Storage on AWS and VMware Clusters

 ## Overvieww